madhumitha-gv/LLM-Style-Impersonation/README.md

 Measures n-gram word overlap between the generated answer and the ground truth answer.
 Counts how many 1–4 word sequences in the generated text also appear in the reference.
 Uses smoothing to handle short sequences.

 - **Range:** 0–1 (higher = more word-for-word similarity)
 - **Why it's low here:** The model generates new text in someone's style — it doesn't copy their exact words.
 Low BLEU is expected and does not indicate failure.
-It would only be high if the model memorized answers verbatim.
-- **Used for:** Task 1 (Impersonation) only — Task 2 has no ground truth to compare against.
+- **Used for:** Task 1 (Impersonation) only.

 ### ROUGE-L (Recall-Oriented Understudy for Gisting Evaluation)
 Measures the longest common subsequence (LCS) between generated and reference text — words that appear in the same order, not necessarily consecutively.
 Reports F1 score balancing precision and recall.